This is the motorway service area by the A1(M). For other service areas near Peterborough, see Services on the A15 and A1139.

 The service area was first proposed in 1989 by Citygrove Roadside.
 It was soon taken forward by Extra, and had to compete with numerous proposals for new service areas along the new motorway.

 The upgraded A1(M) opened in 1998, with no service areas.
 Peterborough services opened on 15 January 2001.
 Facilities included a McColl's newsagent, Entrempts and Malongo Café, with a petrol station operated by Texaco and Somerfield - that petrol station was sold to Shell in 2008.

 An Ed's Easy Diner and Wafflemeister kiosk were both trialled here alongside Extra's site at Cambridge however these were both removed during 2019.
 They were replaced by Sweet Barrels and BomDia respectively.
 BomDia and Sweet Barrels both later closed in 2020 falling victim to the coronavirus pandemic.

-A Warrens Bakery unit operated by SSP opened here in February 2020 occupying the former Patisserie Valerie unit, but later closed in February 2023 owing to poor trade.
+A Warrens Bakery unit operated by SSP opened here in February 2020, occupying the former Patisserie Valerie unit, but later closed in February 2023 owing to poor trade.

 A new coach and HGV parking area opened at the back of the site on 7 February 2022, adding an additional 60 HGV spaces.
 The works also incorporated extensions to the rear of the amenity building to add new separate male and female showers as well as additional toilets, a new Changing Places toilet and a new multi faith room.
 A new rear entrance to the amenity building was also created allowing direct access from the new parking areas.
 The existing picnic area and children's play area were also relocated next to the amenity building, moving them away from the IONITY charging points at the back of the car park.